 While interrogatories are written inquiries, a deposition is an oral, in-person testimony also given under oath.
-An attorney questions one party, and the responses are recorded—usually by a court reporter or video, or both—and then used in court.
+An attorney questions one party, and the responses are recorded—usually by a court reporter or video, or both—then used in court.

-The opposing side’s attorney has the opportunity to cross-examine, and lawyers can also make objections.
-Deponents, as they’re called, can be the spouses directly involved in the case, or they can also be third parties, like expert witnesses.
+The opposing side’s attorney has the opportunity to cross-examine and lawyers can also make objections.
+Deponents, as they’re called, can be the spouses directly involved in the case or third parties, like expert witnesses.

 - A Civil Subpoena for Personal Appearance at Trial or Hearing: This demands an individual who is not part of the case to appear and provide testimony.

 - A Subpoena for Production of Business Records: As the title implies, this type orders a non-party to deliver business records for use in the case.